nbuonin/lauralechner-2/_blog/artists-forum.md

 ---
-title: "*Little Red* is an official selection of the Artists Forum Festival of the Moving Image"
+title: "Little Red is an official selection of the Artists Forum Festival of the Moving Image"
 date: 2018-09-18
 project-tag: "little red"
 blog-image: '2018LaurelBlack.png'